 4. Eco Complete Aquarium Substrate (Fish Tank Gravel)

 If the aquarium lover in your life adores betta fish or planted tanks, then Carib Sea’s Eco Complete aquarium gravel is an ideal gift.

 Eco Complete contains vital nutrients for growing aquarium plants as well as beneficial bacteria that will help your tank cycle properly.

-Eco Complete’s dark color also pairs well with brightly colored fish like neon tetras and betta fish.
+Eco Complete’s dark color also pairs well with brightly colored fish like neon tetras and betta fish, and also freshwater shrimp.

 For a complete review of Eco Complete and other substrates, such as sand, check out my guide on aquarium gravel.

 30 LEDS: 24 white and 6 blue;